szabozsokam/cucumber/README.md

   - test source: src/test/java
   - test resources: src/test/features
 - use Cucumber and Gherkin plugins in your IDE
+- choose windows-1250 for file encoding in order to handle hungarian characters

 ## Project structure: